-Check out 5 practical ways on how to reduce menstrual cramps to make your life easier…
+Check out 7 practical tips on how to reduce menstrual cramps to make your life easier…

 Blood clots that form within make the outflow of menstrual blood harder.
 Applying heat via a hot water bottle could help reduce menstrual cramps.
 Hold the hot water bottle to your lower abdomen and lower back for almost instant relief.

 It isn’t really the right time to nibble on fatty foods while guzzling your favorite alcohol when on your period.
 If possible, avoid them totally and replace them with drinks like a warm ginger drink or chamomile tea.
 Other foods to avoid during your period include added sugars, refined and processed foods, fried foods, dairy, carbonated drinks, red meat, coffee, and salt.

 When you have a vaginal orgasm, it automatically releases feel-good hormones such as endorphins and oxytocin, which serve as natural pain relief.
 If you’re not sure about how to have sex while on your period, check this article out.
 To address the elephant in the room, no, having sex while on your period is no taboo.